SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 China Netcom, China Telecom, China Railcom, and some large privately owned IDC service providers all have autonomous system numbers \(ASNs\).
 Most major network carriers in China use BGP to implement multi-line interconnections between their ASNs.

-To achieve multi-line interconnection in this manner, an IDC must obtain a CIDR block and an ASN from the China Internet Network Information Center \(CNNIC\) or Asia-Pacific Network Information Center \(APNIC\), and then broadcast this CIDR block to the networks of other carriers by using BGP.
-After networks are interconnected through BGP, the backbone routers of the network carriers will determine the optimal routes to the CIDR block of the IDC to ensure high-speed access for users of different network carriers.
+To implement multi-line interconnection in this manner, an IDC must obtain a CIDR block and an ASN from the China Internet Network Information Center \(CNNIC\) or Asia-Pacific Network Information Center \(APNIC\), and then broadcast this CIDR block to the networks of other carriers by using BGP.
+After networks are interconnected by using BGP, the backbone routers of the network carriers determine the optimal routes to the CIDR block of the IDC to ensure high-speed access for users of different network carriers.

 ## What are WAN and LAN?

 -   A wide area network \(WAN\) is also known as an external or public network.
 A WAN is a telecommunications network that connects smaller networks such as local area networks \(LANs\) and metro area networks \(MANs\).
 Each WAN extends over a large geographical area which may be as small as a city or as large as an entire continent to provide telecommunications services and form an international telecommunications network.
 WAN is not the same as the Internet.
 -   A LAN is also known as an internal network.
 A LAN is a network that interconnects computers within a small area.
 Users can manage files, share application software and printers, schedule work for work groups, and communicate with each other such as by sending emails or faxes within a LAN.
 A LAN is a closed network that can be as small as two computers in an office or as large as thousands of computers in a company.
-In Alibaba Cloud, ECS instances within the same region can be created in the same type of networks and communicate with each other through the internal network.
+In Alibaba Cloud, ECS instances of the same network type within the same region can communicate with each other over the internal network.
 ECS instances in different regions are isolated from each other.

 ## What is CIDR?

-Classless Inter-Domain Routing \(CIDR\) is a new addressing scheme for the Internet that allows for more efficient allocation of IP addresses than the old Class A, B, and C address scheme.
-CIDR notation is used to simplify how a range of IP addresses are represented.
+Classless Inter-Domain Routing \(CIDR\) is a new addressing scheme for the Internet that allows for IP addresses to be allocated more efficiently than the traditional scheme based on classes A, B, and C. CIDR notation is used to denote IP addresses and IP ranges.
 The CIDR notation consists of an IP address and a forward slash followed by a decimal number that denotes how many bits are in the network prefix.

 -   Example 1: Convert a CIDR block to an IP address range

-    For example, you can convert the CIDR block 10.0.0.0/8 to a 32-bit binary IP address of 00001010.00000.000000000000000000000000.
+    For example, you can convert the CIDR block 10.0.0.0/8 to a 32-bit binary IP address of 00001010.00000000.00000000.00000000.
 In this CIDR block, /8 represents an 8-bit network ID.
 The first 8 bits of the 32-bit binary IP address are fixed, and the corresponding IP addresses are from 00001010.00000000.00000000.00000000 to 00001010.11111111.11111111.11111111.
 After you convert the preceding IP addresses to the decimal format, the CIDR block 10.0.0.0/8 indicates IP addresses from 10.0.0.0 to 10.255.255.255 with a subnet mask of 255.0.0.0.

 -   Example 2: Convert an IP address range to a CIDR block